I am always impressed by the organization of the lessons, and the art projects especially for the younger kids.

 Pre-Registration Visits

 Our primary goal is the comfort and well-being of you and your child.
-In order to facilitate that, we offer tours of our Center to prospective families, as well as the opportunity for parents and children to visit with their child's group prior to enrollment.
-After enrollment, parents are welcome at any time to the Center.
+In order to facilitate that, we offer tours of our Center to prospective families, as well as the opportunity for parents and children to visit with their child’s group prior to enrollment.
+After enrollment, parents are welcome to visit the Center anytime.

 Meals & Snacks